 It is true that the gravitational energy of each earth-cart system is converted to kinetic energy at the bottom.
 And since the gravitational energy 2mgd is the same for both earth-cart systems, each cart will have the same kinetic energy before collision.

 However, the momentums of each cart will be different.
 I like to use the shortcut equation K = p^2 / 2m in this case to see that with the same kinetic energy, the cart with a greater mass will also have greater momentum.
-You could also convert gravitational energy to kinetic energy to show that the speed at the bottom will be the same for both carts with mass canceling; then by p = mv the bigger mass with the same speed has bigger momentum.
+You could also convert gravitational energy to kinetic energy to show that the speed at the bottom will root 2gh for both carts with mass canceling; then by p = mv twice as much mass with only 1.4 times as much speed means bigger momentum.

 So the cart moving left has larger momentum than the cart moving right, meaning the two-cart system has a leftward momentum.
 System momentum must be the same after collision as before, so the momentum is still leftward after collision... and that's the way the stuck-together carts will move.